 When patients require immediate or long-term care, the medical facility should provide care in a timely manner.
 If the current provider cannot continue to provide care, they need to set their patient up with another provider who can.
 Ceasing the provision of care too early (before it’s “medically reasonable”) can harm a patient.
 And that’s where a lawsuit can come into play.

-Both the opioid crisis and the COVID-19 pandemic have had a massive impact on the healthcare industry.
+The opioid crisis has had a huge impact on the healthcare industry.
 Patients may be at a greater risk of abandonment because of this amongst many other factors.

 The Opioid Crisis